tale-toul/OCP4baremetalIPI/README.md

 The documentation contains instructions on how to deploy the cluster with and without a provisioning network in the sections [Provisioning Network Based Architecture](#provisioning-network-based-architecture) and [Redfish based architecture](#redfish-based-architecture) respectively.

-A section on how to create the infrastructure, including the metal instance in AWS and the libvirt VMs, using terraform and ansible is provided in section [Creating the metal instance and KVM infrastructure with terraform and ansible](#creating-the-metal-instance-and-kvm-infrastructure-with-terraform-and-ansible)
+A section on how to create the infrastructure, including the metal instance in AWS and the libvirt VMs, using terraform and ansible is provided in section [Creating the infrastructure with terraform and ansible](#creating-the-infrastructure-with-terraform-and-ansible)

 ## Reference documentation